Annapurna Base Camp Trek Difficulty

 You need to be focused.
 Even though this trek does not have any specific level of health and fitness requirements, the monotonous and steady up and down movement requires a much higher level of stamina and endurance.

+So, it would be of great support if you work on increasing your stamina before this trek or any other treks.
 It does consume a lot of energy.
 Because the path is full of ups and downs.
 It is slightly more difficult than traveling on a hurdle free route.

 Therefore, carrying along energy boosters and adequate amount of food will be helpful.
 And yes, keeping yourself hydrated is a must.
+It would be wise to plan your diet, supplements and snacks that you choose to take along.

 One of the best ways to take care of the stamina related problem is to plan and finish treks at a constant rate.
 One day at a time without pressuring yourself.
 This way you don’t have to stress yourself and enjoy the moment.